New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 If you’re into the spooky side of travel, consider a haunted walking tour in Portsmouth.
 Like the scavenger hunt, the Haunted Portsmouth Tour is something you download online and explore at your own pace.

-This haunted Portsmouth tour will have you download an app and explore at your own pace.
+This self-guided haunted Portsmouth tour will have you download an app and explore at your own pace.
 You’ll hear stories about the spooky places you visit throughout Portsmouth, and who knows, maybe you’ll even see a ghost for yourself!

 Head to the Beach